yansu-prog/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. candidate in the College of Communication, Washington State University.
-I have two lines of research interest.
-My first line of interest involves the effects of communication factors on political participation and public opinion formation; My second line of study pertains to network (third-level) and intermedia agenda-setting effects using big data and social network analysis.
+I am a Ph.D. candidate in the College of Communication at Washington State University.
+My research agenda focuses on digital journalism and its societal ramifications.
+The abrupt rise of social media has drastically revamped the media landscape and the ways in which people perceive the world.
+Central to my research agenda is the investigation of the impact of the emerging communication technologies on information production, dissemination, and audiences’ perceptions of reality.
+Specifically, using computational methodologies, my research examines how social media users discuss various issues at a networked level, and how such discussions reciprocate with traditional media’s agendas.